Get Started

 Can I install Hive in more than one client at the same time?

 Yes.
-Install it in Claude Desktop for chat, Cursor for IDE work, and Gemini CLI for scripts — the same API key works everywhere.
-Every installed client discovers Hive's tool surface independently at runtime.
+Install it in Claude Desktop for chat, Cursor for IDE work, Gemini CLI for scripts, and OpenAI Responses API for server-side agents — the same API key works everywhere.
+Every installed client or API integration discovers Hive's tool surface independently at runtime.

 What can my agent do once Hive is installed?

-Query live crypto prices, check wallet positions across chains, analyze DeFi yields, screen tokens for honeypots and rugpulls, and track DEX flows — all grounded in current data with no training-cutoff drift.
-See Hive for AI Agents for example prompts and agent recipes.
+Query live crypto prices, check wallet positions across chains, analyze DeFi yields, screen tokens for honeypots and rugpulls, and track DEX flows.
+Hive returns freshness metadata, provider/source context, and runtime status so agents can explain where an answer came from.
+See Agent Resources for example prompts and agent workflows.

 Is Hive an MCP server I have to run myself?

-No. Hive is managed — the MCP endpoint is https://mcp.hiveintelligence.xyz/mcp and Hive handles uptime, scaling, and upstream provider failover.
-For stdio transports you run a thin local wrapper (npx -y hive-intelligence@latest).
+No. Hive is managed — the MCP endpoint is https://mcp.hiveintelligence.xyz/mcp and Hive runs the hosted service, scaling layer, and upstream provider integration.
+For stdio transports you run a thin local wrapper (npx -y -p hive-intelligence@latest hive).
 That wrapper ships in the hive-intelligence npm package — the same package that also provides the hive CLI, so one install covers every local surface.
-Cursor, VS Code, Windsurf, Codex CLI, and Gemini CLI accept the remote HTTP endpoint directly via their config files; ChatGPT Desktop and Claude Desktop add it through their Custom Connectors UI.
-Either way you skip the local wrapper.
+Cursor, VS Code, Windsurf, Codex CLI, and Gemini CLI accept the remote HTTP endpoint directly via their config files; Claude Desktop adds it through its Custom Connectors UI; OpenAI Responses API uses a server-side tools entry.
+The default remote path does not require the local wrapper.

 Next steps

-- Hive for AI Agents — what your agent can build once installed
+- Agent Resources — what your agent can build once installed

 - Quick Start — REST, MCP, and CLI basics